 Why Great Leaders Don't Take Yes for an Answer: Managing for Conflict and ConsensusFT Press #ad - Gain important new insights into managing teams, promoting corporate ethics, mitigating risk, and much more.
 Harvard business school's michael roberto draws on powerful decision-making case studies from every walk of life, showing how to promote honest, constructive dissent and skepticism; use it to improve decisions; and align organizations behind those decisions.

-Why Great Leaders Don't Take Yes for an Answer: Managing for Conflict and Consensus #ad - Learn from disasters like the space shuttle columbia and JFK's Bay of Pigs Invasion, from successes like Sid Caesar and Bill Parcells, from George W. Bush's decision-making after 9/11.
+Learn from disasters like the space shuttle columbia and JFK's Bay of Pigs Invasion, from successes like Sid Caesar and Bill Parcells, from George W. Bush's decision-making after 9/11.
 Roberto complements his compelling case studies with extensive new research on executive decisionmaking.
 Discover how to test and probe a management team; when 'yes' means 'yes' and when it doesn't; and how to build real consensus that leads to action.

 Why Great Leaders Don't Take Yes for an Answer: Managing for Conflict and ConsensusFT Press #ad - In this new edition, and intuit, Ford, Roberto presents new cases from Google, and expands coverage to more deeply illuminate his decision-making approach.
 Throughout, roberto demonstrates why "good process entails the astute management of the social, political and emotional aspects of decision making" -- in other words, why effective leaders are well served by carefully "deciding how to decide.